Moving to Hawaii? Here are some tips

 The island of Hawai’i, also called The Big Island, is the largest in the chain of Hawaiian Islands.
 Why isn’t it reasonably as populated as Oahu?
 Well… it’s home to no less than five active volcanoes, making it the most volcanically active of the island chain.
-On top of this, the island is home to some inclement weather and hazardous conditions, more so than the other main islands.
-This means it has some of the lowest real estate prices out of any of the Hawaiian islands.
-But you’ll need to be adventurous and tolerable of infrastructure that is still developing.
+On top of this, the island is home to inclement weather and hazardous conditions, more so than the other main islands.
+This means it has some of the lowest real estate prices out of the Hawaiian islands.
+But you’ll need to be adventurous and tolerant of infrastructure that is still developing.

 Surfers Paradise!
-Maui is where some of the world’s best have chased waves for decades.
+Maui is where some of the worlds best have chased waves for decades.
 It’s the ideal destination for those who love history, nature, and gorgeous homes.
 Still, Maui is growing and has cities for remote workers who need to be near a hub.
 Unfortunately, while Oahu has regularly updated its infrastructure, Maui is still lagging.
-It’s somewhat rural and sports a fair amount of rough and unpaved roads outside of the city centers, making it hard on cars.
+It’s somewhat rural and sports a fair amount of rough and unpaved roads outside the city centers, making it hard on cars.
 Still, property on Maui is being snapped up quickly and is likely to be just as pricey as Oahu.

 Moloka’i, Lana’i, Ni’ihau

 These small, rural islands are rarely the first stops for folks moving off the mainland.
 For example, Molokai – known as the Friendly Isle – offers spectacular weather but limited infrastructure.
 There aren’t any traffic lights on the island!
 However, it is welcoming to families and maybe the island to call home with your children and spouse.
 It does have the necessary services, including a hospital, but home prices on this island are surprisingly low.